Manager, Carrier Relations & International Manager, Supply Chain

 Alan Chester is senior vice president of international operations and logistics for Williams Sonoma, Inc. In his role, he is responsible for overseeing the companies, logistics, customs, indirect sourcing, and international distribution network.
 Alan has more than 35 years of international supply chain experience.
 Prior to joining WSI, he served as vice president of global logistics for American Eagle Outfitters and held key executive roles at GE Plastics, Hanjin Shipping, and APL.
 Chester holds a bachelor’s degree in economics from Ursinus College and an MBA in finance from Drexel University.

-Port of New Orleans; and New Orleans Public Railroad
+New Orleans Public Railroad

 Vice President, Sales and Marketing